mikkel41/VRP-Watermark/README.md

 3. ensure it in your .cfg file (ensure VRP-Watermark)

-4. replace logo.png with your logo (it has to have the same name)
+4. replace logo.png with your logo (it has to be named "logo")

 5. restart your server and now your good to go:)